The West boasts some of the country's finest natural mineral waters with sweeping views and waterfalls.

 Is there a better way to chase away the gray-sky blues than by taking a therapeutic dip in hot, natural mineral waters?
 The West boasts some of the country’s best cold-season soaks.
 The scenery?
 You can’t beat it.

 Alaska Chena Hot Springs Resort Northeast of Fairbanks, soakers relax in a rock-rimmed pool at 106 degrees and watch the northern lights dance with the stars.
 Auroras are recorded in that area on average 243 nights a year, though not typically in summer.
-For a taste of winter in any season, check out the resort’s year-round ice museum, replete with a spiral staircase made of ice.
-(907) 451-8104, chenahotsprings.com.
+For a taste of winter in any season, check out the resort’s year-round ice museum, replete with a spiral staircase made of ice. chenahotsprings.com.

-Bozeman Hot Springs Nine soaks, ranging from 59 to 106 degrees, make this Montana resort a pool hopper’s heaven.
-(406) 586-6492, bozemanhotsprings.co.
-Or try the roomy, spring-fed pool at Chico Hot Springs Resort north of Yellowstone National Park.
-(406) 333-4933, chicohotsprings.com.
+Montana Bozeman Hot Springs Twelve soaks, ranging from 59 to 106 degrees, make this Montana resort a pool hopper’s heaven. bozemanhotsprings.co.
+Or try the roomy, spring-fed pools at Chico Hot Springs Resort north of Yellowstone National Park. chicohotsprings.com.

 Photography by Don Frank

 This article was first published in November 2012 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.